barrettjflowers/dotfiles/README.md

 This file is for all things related to barrettjflowers's MacOS config.

-Could be useful when migrating to a new mac, finding where config files are, or just recalling what programs and scripts I commonly used.
+Useful when migrating to a new mac, finding where config files are, or just recalling what programs and scripts I commonly used.